 IMPORTANT: You may still end up having to rely on health insurance for payment of your accident-related medical costs if the auto insurance policy you have filed your claim under (1) provides for less than unlimited No-Fault PIP medical benefits coverage and (2) has a No-Fault PIP medical benefits coverage level that is insufficient to cover the full extent of your medical costs.

-Will Medicare pay my medical bills after a car accident?
+Will Medicare pay my medical bills after a car accident in Michigan?

-Historically, Medicare has not paid medical bills after a car accident for an injured victim because under federal law it is a “secondary payer”, which means it would not be the primary payer on medical costs associated with an accident if No-Fault coverage is available.
+In Michigan, historically, Medicare has not paid medical bills after a car accident for an injured victim because under federal law it is a “secondary payer”, which means it would not be the primary payer on medical costs associated with an accident if Michigan No-Fault coverage is available.
 In the event that Medicare did end up paying, its payments were “conditional,” meaning that Medicare would seek reimbursement from the victim.

 Significantly, the Insurance Commissioner has stated in an official Bulletin that Medicare will cover auto accident injuries under the new coverage levels available in No-Fault auto insurance policies that are issued or renewed after July 1, 2020.

-Will Medicaid pay my medical bills after a car accident?
+Will Medicaid pay my medical bills after a car accident in Michigan?

 Like Medicare, Medicaid is a “secondary payer” under federal law.
-It is not supposed to be the “primary” pay for medical bills after a car accident.
+It is not supposed to be the “primary” pay for medical bills after a car accident in Michigan.
 But if Medicaid does end up paying, then it will seek reimbursement.
-If Medicaid is paying medical bills after a car accident, then it is likely paying by mistake.
+If Medicaid is paying medical bills after a car accident in Michigan, then it is likely paying by mistake.
 This means an insurance company, whether that be an auto No-Fault insurer or a health insurer that has a higher priority to pay over Medicaid is not paying.
 You must let your attorney know immediately.

-Will the at-fault driver pay my medical bills after a car accident?
+Will the at-fault driver pay my medical bills after a car accident in Michigan?

 If an accident victim’s medical costs exceed the coverage level amount in the auto insurance policy under which the victim is seeking payment, then he or she can file a third-party, tort lawsuit against the at-fault driver for “excess” – as well as “future” – No-Fault PIP medical benefits to cover accident-related medical treatment.
 (MCL 500.3135(3)(c))

-Will all of my medical bills be paid after a car accident?
+Will all of my medical bills be paid after a car accident in Michigan?